pixelatto/PixelattoWeb2020/_team/05-fali.md

 ---
 layout: member
 title: Fali Ronda
+team-id: "005"
 subtitle: Producer
-quote: I'm on it!
+quote: I'm already on it!
 telephone:
 twitter: FaliRonda
 image: /img/avatars/Fali.svg
 hashtags: [AsapMan, WildCard, NotionGuru]
 ---

-Fali joined Pixelatto in early 2020.
-Yes, good things also happened in 2020.
-He manages like a pro the chaos that is our little studio so everyone else don't find any obstacles.
+Fali is always ready to tackle the chaos that permanently lives in our little studio.
+Accounting, programming, marketing...
+If it ends with "-ing", Fali can do it.

 **Special Moves:**